PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_migration.md

 In this section we present a workflow example to migrate a third party vendor configuration into a PANOS configuration.

-Below flowhart demo the workflow and the related API calls in each of the steps:
+Below flowchart demo the workflow and the related API calls in each of the steps:

 ```mermaid
 flowchart TB